-If you are striving to solve this problem completely, then the you first need to know this error properly.
+If you are striving to solve this problem completely, then you first need to know this error properly.
 This error can occur due to multiple reasons, you need to be aware of them.
-Changing the folder name “WindowsImageBackup” can also result in this error.
+Changing the folder name "WindowsImageBackup" can also result in this error.
 If not this, then putting this folder in another folder can also trigger this dilemma.
-Sometimes people add different folders into this particular folder “WindowsImageBackup” due to which errors like these, pop up.
+Sometimes people add different folders into this particular folder "WindowsImageBackup" due to which errors like these, pop up.
 In other words, adding any other folders in the "WindowsImageBackup" folder except disk images of other computers will cause system image not to be found.
-So, make sure not add any other folder in the "WindowsImagebackup’.
+So, make sure not to add any other folder in the "WindowsImagebackup'.
 There is a list of culprits behind this error, but it is surely solvable.

-The first and foremost method is to solve this issue manually, this is the simplest method you can apply on your situation.
-In this method, you don’t need to apply any third party to get rid of this issue.
+The first and foremost method is to solve this issue manually, this is the simplest method you can apply to your situation.
+In this method, you don't need to apply any third party to get rid of this issue.
 You can just manually solve your problem, with these particular steps, follow these steps properly;

 Step 1: change system image folder as "Windowsimagesbackup"

-As mentioned above, the name of the folder has a lot of significance, any changing in that can result in the error.
-Make sure the system image folder is named as “Windowsimagebackup”.
+As mentioned above, the name of the folder has a lot of significance, any change in that can result in the error.
+Make sure the system image folder is named as "Windowsimagebackup".
 If you want to resolve this issue, change the name if it is not the one mentioned above.
 Once you have made the corrections, your problem will be solved, hopefully.